texfaq/texfaq.github.io/FAQ-psfchoice.md

   sans serif and monospaced fonts supplied with the `txfonts` set (see below) may be used with `pxfonts`; the `txfonts` set should be installed whenever `pxfonts` are.
-LaTeX, `dvips` and PDFTeX support files are included.
+LaTeX, `dvips` and pdfTeX support files are included.

   The fonts are not perfect; the widths assigned to the characters in